eric-2141/docs/pages/cpa/cpa_statute.md

 (b) Satisfies one or both of the following thresholds:

-(i) Controls or processes the personal data of one hundred thousand consumers or more during a calendar year; or
+(I) Controls or processes the personal data of one hundred thousand consumers or more during a calendar year; or

-(ii) Derives revenue or receives a discount on the price of goods or services from the sale of personal data and processes or controls the personal data of twenty-five thousand consumers or more.
+(II) Derives revenue or receives a discount on the price of goods or services from the sale of personal data and processes or controls the personal data of twenty-five thousand consumers or more.

 (2) This part 13 does not apply to: